Publius Sulpicius Rufus: Background and early career

 Publius Sulpicius Rufus was probably born in 124 BC.
 His precise background is unclear: It is unknown if he was related to the jurist and near-contemporary Servius Sulpicius Rufus, and, like him, he might not have been a patrician, despite their matching family names.
 It is likely, nevertheless, that he was of high birth, as he was personally acquainted to some of the most important aristocrats of the day.
 These included the orators Lucius Licinius Crassus and Marcus Antonius, of whom Sulpicius was a close friend as well as disciple.
 Sulpicius himself came to be regarded as one of the finest orators of his generation.
 Together with two highborn friends of his, Marcus Livius Drusus (son of the opponent of Gaius Gracchus) and Gaius Aurelius Cotta (uncle of Julius Caesar), Sulpicius formed a circle of "talented and energetic young aristocrats" in whom and the older generation of Roman senators placed great hope for the future.

 In 95 BC, Sulpicius, with the encouragement and approval of the nobility, led an eloquent but ultimately unsuccessful prosecution of a former tribune of the plebs, Gaius Norbanus.
 This was his first major public performance, and he continued working as an advocate in the courts during the following years.
 He soon became involved in politics as a close ally of his friend, Livius Drusus, during the latter's eventful term as tribune of the plebs in 91 BC.
-Their circle seems to have identified with the cause of moderate reform within the establishment, that sought to maintain and perpetuate the ruling class's hold on power by making their rule more palatable to the ruled.
+Their circle seems to have identified with the cause of moderate reform within the establishment, which sought to maintain and perpetuate the ruling class's hold on power by making their rule more palatable to the ruled.
 To that end, Drusus as tribune had proposed several ambitious reforms which included the transfer of the state courts from the equestrian class to the Senate, the granting of full citizenship to Rome's restive non-citizen allies across Italy, and distribution of land and grain to the poor.
 To continue Drusus's work, his friends Aurelius Cotta and Sulpicius agreed to follow him on the tribunate in successive years, the former in 90 BC and Sulpicius himself in 89.